mwermuth/Github-Issues/README.md

 #### It's not working:

 Do you have the right OAuth2 token, or are you trying to just use your GitHub API key in the github_token section of the yml config file?
 This seems like an easy mistake to make.
 If you think this might be your issue, check out the README for the <https://github.com/jwilger/github-v3-api> gem.
 It'll walk you through the process of getting the right token.

+Do you have a JavaScript error on your page?
+This system relies on JavaScript, so a JavaScript error on the page could interfere with the interface provided by this gem.

 # Adding a bit of application specific info to the issue